-The trick is to stay close to the tram lines #4 and #6 because they run all night long.
-This way you can go out and get home without any problems.
+If you have been wondering which side of the river is best to stay on for first timers, read on.
+Basically the trick is to stay close to the tram lines #4 and #6 because they run all night long - this way you can go out and get home without any problems if you don't want to use a cab.
 Without further ado, here's our breakdown of the best areas to rent an Airbnb / apartment or room in Budapest.
 If you want to know more about each side, come on tour with us!

 Should I stay in the Jewish quarter?